-Today is May 18 and the Navigate the Chaos question to consider is “do you want to win the argument or win?”
-While navigating the chaos you will come across one argument after another.
+Today is May 18 and the Navigate the Chaos question to consider is “would you rather win or win the argument?”
+While navigating the chaos and practicing the art of living well you will come across one argument after another.
 Topics that generally start arguments center around jobs, money, pursuits, and other personal interests.
 Some examples include “why would you declare history as a college major?”
 “Why would you quit a job you hated but made lots of money for one that you loved but made less money?”
 “Why do you want to push yourself and get a graduate degree; that seems like so much work?”

 Those who are absolute in their knowledge of all things related to you often lack any substantial evidence of navigating their own chaos.
 They have the answers but none of the evidence to support what they are saying.
 They have nothing on the horizon or even in the conceivable future; but they will certainly argue with you.